bnjns/terraform-provider-metabase/readme.md

 Make sure you have [Metabase running](#running-metabase) and configured using the included script, as both the client and provider tests require an actual instance of Metabase to interact with.

-To run the unit tests for the client:
+To run the unit tests:

 ```sh
 $ go test -v ./...